dokester/BayesicFitting/docs/Dimensions.md

 </table>

     1 Find a starting point from walkers or phantoms
-    2 Find a normalised velocity
+    2 Find a random, normalised direction
     3 Intersect with bounding box to get entrance and exit times: t0, t1.
     4 Get random time, t, between [t0,t1]
     5 Move the point there and calculate logL
     6 if not successful :
-        Replace t0 or t1, with t
+        a Replace ( t0 = t ) if t < 0 else ( t1 = t )
-        goto 4
+        b Goto 4
     7 Store point as phantom
     8 if enough steps :
-        Store point as walker
+        a Store point as walker
-        return
+        b Return
     9 else :
-        Find new velocity
+        a Find new direction
-        Orthonormalise it with respect to earlier ones goto 3
+        b Orthonormalise it with respect to earlier ones c Goto 3

     Variants at lines:
     1  Find starting point somewhat higher than lowL.
-    2 Use velocities along the parameter axes.
+    2  Use directions along the parameter axes.
     3  Check that exit points are outside constrained area.
-    9 Don't orthonormalise; use new random direction each time
+    9b Don't orthonormalise; use new random direction each time

 ## 4. Correlation